kyledrake/sinatra-synchrony/README.markdown

 Sinatra::Synchrony
 ===

-Sinatra::Synchrony is a glue extension for Sinatra that enables full asynchronous concurrency with [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
+Sinatra::Synchrony is a glue extension for Sinatra that enables radically improved asynchronous concurrency with [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
 It dramatically increases the number of clients your application can serve per process when you have a lot of slow IO calls (like HTTP calls to external APIs).
 Because it uses [Fibers](http://www.ruby-doc.org/core-1.9/classes/Fiber.html) internally to handle concurrency, no callback gymnastics are required!
 Just develop as if you were writing a normal Sinatra web application, use non-blocking libraries (see below) and you're all set!

 How it works
 ---